Recognition of Substitute Service for Pension Purposes

 (d) Superannuation Deductions for Substitute Teachers:

-Superannuation deductions will commence for substitute teachers on 1 January, 2005.
-The only group from whom deductions will not be made are teachers who have retired on compulsory age grounds and are not new entrants as explained in Circular 10/04.
+Superannuation deductions for substitute teachers commenced on 1 January, 2005.
+Please note, the only group from whom deductions will not be made are teachers who retire on compulsory age grounds and are not new entrants as explained in Circular 10/04, i.e. post April 2004.
 In this context, it should be noted that teachers over 65 who undertake substitute work after 31st March 2004 will have superannuation deductions made if a break of more than 26 weeks occurs between periods of employment.

 Superannuation deductions will be made from each salary payment.
 In general, substitute teachers will pay superannuation deductions as follows: